 - No Endor Holocaust: Averted big time in the opening and closing segments where the massive destruction caused by the eponymous "Robot Carnival" is shown front and center.

-- Also averted in the segment "A Tale of Two Robots" where a battle between two Steam Punk Giant Mecha in the middle of Japan causes more devastation than either one could probably cause on its own.
-This is hilariously lampshaded by one of the "heroes" at the end when he looks out over the city from atop their Giant Mecha and laments all the destroyed buildings.
-He then runs to the other side of the mecha and comments that "but this side doesn't look too bad".
+- Also averted in the segment "A Tale of Two Robots" where a battle between two Steam Punk Giant Mecha in the middle of a Japanese port town causes more devastation than either one could probably cause on its own.
+This is hilariously lampshaded by one of the "heroes" at the end (in the dub, at least) when he looks out over the city from atop their Giant Mecha and laments all the destroyed buildings.
+He then runs to the other side of the mecha and comments: "Well, this side doesn't look so bad."

 - No Export for You: The anthology won't be making a legitimate DVD release in the west anytime soon.